Chukzy1995/Chukzy1995/README.md

 - 👀 I’m interested in pi growth
 - 🌱 I’m currently learning mining checklist
 - 💞️ I’m looking to collaborate on pi network
-- 📫 How to reach me @chuksuti1995 pi network
+- 📫 How to reach me @chukzy
 - 😄 Pronouns: I want to have pi in my wallet
 - ⚡ Fun fact: mining pi
 fun to be with pi network